Assorted prescription pill blister packs in different colors including red, yellow, green, orange, and white tablets

 • stomach and body cramps.

 A speed ‘comedown’ can last for a few days.
-Some describe a feeling depressed and lethargy after taking the drug.
+Some describe a feeling of depression and lethargy after taking the drug.

 When the drug wears off, you feel run down, sluggish and tired on the comedown.
 If you have taken high doses, you could suffer from what is called ‘Amphetamine psychosis’.
 It can result in feelings of paranoia, irritability, restlessness and erratic behaviour.